pepe2k/u-boot_mod/README.md

   hornet>
   ```

 8. Next step is very risky!
-You are going to delete existing U-Boot image from flash in your device and copy from RAM the new one.
+You are going to delete existing U-Boot image from FLASH in your device and copy from RAM the new one.
 If something goes wrong (for example, a power failure), your router, without bootloader, will not boot again!

   You should also note the size of downloaded image.
 For supported **TP-Link** and **D-Link** routers it will be always **0x10000** (64 KiB), but for Carambola 2 image size is different: **0x40000** (256 KiB).
-In all cases, the start address of flash is **0x9F000000** and for RAM: **0x80000000** (as you may noticed, I did not use start address of RAM to store image and you should follow this approach).
+In all cases, the start address of FLASH is **0x9F000000** and for RAM: **0x80000000** (as you may noticed, I did not use start address of RAM to store image and you should follow this approach).

   Please, do not make any mistake with offsets and sizes during next steps!

-9. Erase appropriate flash space for new U-Boot image (this command will remove default U-Boot image!):
+9. Erase appropriate FLASH space for new U-Boot image (this command will remove default U-Boot image!):

   ```
   hornet> erase 0x9F000000 +0x10000